justinclarkxyz/academic-kickstart-old-/content/slides/BPD_research.md

 You have the right to withdraw your consent to use your interview transcript at any time up to 31st December 2020.
 If you decide this, the transcript and recordings will be destroyed confidentially and safely in line with SPTI and BACP Ethical Guidelines, and none of your information will be used in the published research.

+---

+## After the cut-off date

-After this date, it will not be possible to remove your data from the research analysis completely, however you can withdraw from any further involvement at any time.
+After 31st December 2020, it will not be possible to remove your data from the research analysis completely, however you can withdraw from any further involvement at any time.
 A copy of the final research project can also be sent to you once completed, at your request.

 ---